logiqai/docs/irondb/getting-started/installation.md

 Note: the sysfs mount directory is automatically prepended to the attribute name.

-For RHEL/CentOS, there is not a simple method to ensure THP is off.
-You can add the above echo commands to `/etc/rc.local`, or you can create your own systemd service to do it, or you can create a custom [tuned](http://servicesblog.redhat.com/2012/04/16/tuning-your-system-with-tuned/) profile containing a `[vm]` section that sets `transparent_hugepages=never`.

 ## Installation Steps

 Follow these steps to get IRONdb installed on your system.